Catena-Media/Dtective/index.md

     search: false
 ---

-{% include boxes.html columns="3" title="Get started" subtitle="Be a part of the Dtective community" %}
+{% include boxes.html columns="3" title="Getting started" subtitle="Be a part of the Dtective community" %}

 {% include cta.html title="Just want to get started?" button_text="Get the starter code" button_url="https://github.com/Catena-Media/Dtective-boilerplate" subtitle="Get started with our boilerplate and check the installation guides, cheet sheets and tutorials" %}